 For fever due to cough and respiratory infection, Holy Basilleaves decoction with salt is very effective.
 To prepare this decoction, take 10-15 tulsi leaves, 5 cloves and boil in a glass of water till volume reduces to half.
 Filter this add some sendha namak and drink hot.
 Drink 2-3 times a day.

 Tulsi leaves have adaptogen properties.
 Adaptogen are natural substance that help the body adapt to stress caused due to variety of reasons.
 For this purpose, person should chew 15 tulsi leaves twice a day.

 Tulsi leaves have antibacterial properties.
 Chewing leaves of tulsi helps to cure oral infections.

 Tulsi leaves are used to treat various skin disorders.
-In leucoderma, tulsi leaves are applied on affected skin patches.
-For this purpose, equal amount of tulsi leaves juice, lemon juice and kasundi leaves juice are taken.
+In leucoderma, tulsi leaves are applied on the affected skin patches.
+For this purpose, equal amount of Holy Basil leaves juice, lemon juice and kasundi leaves juice are taken.
 These are mixed and put in a brass vessel.
-This vessel is kept in sun for a day and then applied on affected skin area.
+This vessel is kept in sun for a day and then applied on the affected skin area.

 Wounds, insect bites, ring worm